-It is of benefit to all affected parties to decrease the ambiguity of the Code.
+It is in the interests of all affected parties to amend Standard 4.1.1 to explicitly include 'yeasts permitted for food use' because it would remove ambiguity.
 There are no costs involved in clarifying the intent of existing drafting other than the costs associated with amending the Code itself.

-At Draft Assessment FSANZ proposes to amend the definition of 'prepared cultures' in Standard 4.1.1, subclause 3(2) to include 'yeasts'.
+At Draft Assessment FSANZ proposed to amend the definition of 'prepared cultures' in Standard 4.1.1, subclause 3(2) to include 'yeasts'.